Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 The first gentleman is Dr. Torbjorn (pronounced Tor-b-yorn) Akerfeldt who was a scientist (in endocrinology, physiology, pharmacology and nutrition) and real-world bodybuilder, (6’ 1”, 225 lbs., with 8% body fat).
 Dr. Torbjorn’s method for building EXTREME amounts of muscle mass in minimal time.

-What we like most about Dr. Torbjorn’s mass building method is that it is perfectly aligned with several of our Hybrid Philosophies including “cyclical” nutrition / training, as well as in regards to the folly of “bulking and cutting”
+What I like most about Dr. Torbjorn’s mass building method is that it is perfectly aligned with several of our Hybrid Philosophies including “cyclical” nutrition / training, as well as in regards to the folly of “bulking and cutting”

 Next, you can look forward to learning EVERYTHING you need to know about this “Hybrid Mass Building” method from one our good friends and most trusted resources Dennis Weis.